maciejsudo/iot-solar-driver/REPORT.md

  - STM32F407VG code has been ported to the STM32F429ZIT so we can now work more time independly on the STM hardware side.
  - Also during code port, serial data recieving ability was repaired so at this moment it works only on STM32F429ZIT.
  - Node Red prototype is no longer prototype, new funcions are added and most of the repairs and calibrations are done at this moment.

+16.01.2021 Update
+ - Independent Watchdog configuration was added to prevent software freeze